Precision tests of the nonlinear mode coupling of anisotropic flow via high-energy collisions of isobars

 The lower panels of Fig.~\ref{fig:1} display similar comparisons for $V_5$.
 Our conclusions are unchanged.
 In this case, we predict in addition perfect agreement between the ratio of $\langle v_2^2 v_3^2 \rangle$ and that of $\langle v_2^2 \rangle \langle v_3^2 \rangle$ for all Woods-Saxon parameters.
 This is expected from the rather weak correlation between $v_2$ and $v_3$ in heavy ion collisions~\cite{Lacey:2013eia,Huo:2013qma,ATLAS:2015qwl,ALICE:2016kpq}.

-Having exposed the nonlinear couplings, we zoom in these curves and examine the actual values of $\mathcal{R}_{\chi_n}$.
+Having exposed the nonlinear couplings, we zoom in on these curves and examine the actual values of $\mathcal{R}_{\chi_n}$.
 Our predictions are given in Fig.~\ref{fig:2}.
 We do observe small systematic deviations of up to 1--2\% level induced by nuclear structure effects.
 Concerning $\chi_4$, the most significant deviations are associated with the nuclear deformation parameters $\beta_2$ and $\beta_3$.
 Larger $\beta_2$ in $^{96}$Ru leads to a slight decrease of $\chi_4$ from peripheral to central collisions, while the larger $\beta_3$ of $^{96}$Zr leads to the opposite effect.
 Similar effects are observed for $\chi_5$.
+The effects are largest in central collisions, where the impact of the $\beta_n$ are significant, and therefore any difference in the hydrodynamic response between isobars would be more visible.
 Both ratios are, on the other hand, more weakly-dependent on the radial profile parameters, $a_0$ and $R_0$.

 The insets of Fig.~\ref{fig:2} show our predictions for $\chi_4$ and $\chi_5$ as a function of $\nch$.
 They exhibit a weak centrality dependence, with only a decrease in the 0--5\% centrality range, consistent with recent STAR measurement \cite{STAR:2020gcl} in \auau{} collisions.
 We stress that the precision reached in our analysis is in fact worse than what could be achieved based on the datasets available to the STAR collaboration.
 Therefore, percent level deviations could be easily detected with the isobar data.